cult-of-coders/bigbang-docs/source/recipes/queries.md

 }
 ```

-Now if you go to your [GraphQL Playground](http://localhost:3000/graphql) you can run this:
+Now if you go to http://localhost:3000/graphql you can run this:

 ```
 query {